Sheikh-13/Temperature_and_humidity_monitoring_using_Arduino_UNO/README.md

 This project is all about Humidity &amp; Temperature Monitoring using DHT11 &amp; Arduino  UNO.
 It explains how to log Humidity &amp; Temperature data on the cloud.
 We can  interface Arduino UNO with DHT11 to measure temperature and humidity.

 # Components used
-1.Arduino UNO \n
+1. Arduino UNO
-2.DHT11 Sensor \n
+2. DHT11 Sensor
-3.LCD 16x2 Display \n
+3. LCD 16x2 Display
-4.Breadboard \n
+4. Breadboard
-5.Connecting Wires
+5. Connecting Wires

 # Steps and Circuit Connection
 1. Select DHT11 sensor for temperature and humidity.